Vxider/iterm-components/README.md

 ## Configuration

-* The `update interval` of each components can be setted by changing `update_cadence`.
+* The `update interval` of each component can be set by changing `update_cadence`.
 The unit is second.